sanskriti26-cloud/Employee_Attrition_Analysis_Project/README.md

 ## Problem Statement
 1. What are the causes of attrition?
-2. Whta are key drivers/factors?
+2. Whta are key drivers/factors of attrition?
-3. What HR stratesies should be implemented to reduce attrition rate?
+3. What HR stratesies can be implemented to reduce attrition rate?

 ## Objectives
 1. Identify factors driving attrition